Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/roles-permissions.md

 ### What About External Users?

-Sometimes you may need to work with people from outside of a team or even from outside the organization.
-People with expertise in many different areas can be mixed in a team that is not part of the organization, plus you can also create a project that includes tasks assigned to external users.
+Sometimes you may need to work with people from outside of your team or even from outside the organization.
+People with expertise in many different areas can be mixed in a team that is not part of the organization.
+You can also create a project that includes tasks assigned to external users.

 In Slingshot, people can be part of an organization, one or more teams, and also one or more projects.
 Teams normally live within organizations and projects within teams.
 That being said, you can create a team outside of your organization to mix in external users.
 Also, you can invite external users or people from other teams to any project.
 This is particularly useful when external users will work with you for a limited amount of time.
 All projects have a beginning and an end after all and you can assign tasks within a project to one or more external users.